xuankimtran/docs-1/pages/katalon-analytics/docs/sso-settings.md

 You can always switch back to **Access Katalon TestOps with username & password** to change the authentication method.

-To update the authentication method for users, go to the **User's detail** page and update the login option.
+To update the authentication method for Users, go to the **User's detail** page and update the login option.

 ## Activate SSO in Katalon Studio